TadiT7/treble_experimentations_wiki/Nokia-1.md

 ***
 ## Additional Notes / Other Bugs

-Don’t use TWRP on this ROM.
-The pre-encrypted user's data in /data you used before flashing this ROM will cause boot loop into the TWRP (Unless you know the password, which is useless because if it was correct or not.
-It will say wrong anyway.).

-Use TWRP when you need to install zip or terminal.

-Please use the original recovery for this ROM and wipe data.
+Keep the bootloader unlocked to Wipe data and cache properly when you using TWRP recovery.

+There's a bug when previous userdata from stock ROM using with this GSI ROM will make the pre-encrypted user's data in /data corrupted and make a infinite bootloop into TWRP when you pressed RESET PHONE.
+So basically.
+You can't perform Resetting phone over TWRP.
+Use stock recovery instead.

 Booting into Android causes screen went out for a few secs and then booting up again.

 The phone is still pre-encrypted anyway.

-I tried to put some GMS (gapps) onto AOSP 9.0 Build and the ROM reboot like 2 or 3x before it can actually boot up after a reboot.

-The phone reboot once after it done with the first boot (Applies to Android 8.1 and 9).
+The phone reboot once after it done with the first boot.

-System UI Tuner's lock screen shortcut will not save its settings after a reboot (Android 9).

-System apps in Android 8.1 crashes a lot (Mostly Google Play services).
+Google Play Services crashed alot.
+Install OpenGapps to fix this.
+But you need to manually removes Google apps and stock AOSP apps out of system due to lack of space.

 You need to register the phone's ID before you can use any Google services or add Google account onto it.
-Or any Google app will spam the shit out the notification and you can't use any google services.
+Or any Google app will spam the shit out the notification and you can't use any Google services.

 That means you need to skip the Setup Wizard screen without internet connection.

-Get the Device's Google ID first (Not Android's ID) by Downloading Device ID app, using terminal adb way will not work at all then register it at at g.co/AndroidDeviceRegistration.
+Get the Device's Google ID first (Not Android's ID) by Downloading Device ID app, using terminal adb way will not work at all.
+Then register it at at g.co/AndroidDeviceRegistration.

-Wipe or make Google Play services Force Stopped and try adding your account again.
+Wipe or make Google Play services Force stopped and try adding your account again.

 Definitely not for Daily Driver use.

 ***

 ## Tested by:

-Đức (Kutiz) @ Nokia 1 (TA-1047 DS Vietnam) @ 9/29/2018
+Đức (Kutiz) @ Nokia 1 (TA-1047 DS Vietnam) @ 10/10/2018

 ## Tested builds:

-Android 8.1 build v25 w/ Google apps
+Android 8.1 build v26 w/ Google apps and OpenGapps.

-Android 9.0 build v105 w/ no Google apps
+Android 9.0 build v106 w/ no Google apps and OpenGapps.

 Template created by @zguithues